Ming of Harlem: Discovery

-A woman who shared a Harlem apartment with a 425-pound tiger said yesterday she was terrified at first—but soon got used to living with the man-eater down the hall.
+A woman who shared a Harlem apartment with a 425 lb tiger said yesterday she was terrified at first—but soon got used to living with the man-eater down the hall.
 Caroline Domingo told the Daily News she couldn't believe her eyes when she spotted the big cat roaming free in the apartment where she and her husband rented a room from tiger-owner Antoine Yates. [...]
 But eventually, she said, "We all became family."

+Aftermath

 Legal actions

 Yates was arrested on charges of reckless endangerment and the possession of a wild animal.
-Later, his mother was charged with endangering the welfare of a child since she had been babysitting children in the apartment.
+Later, his mother was charged with endangering the welfare of a child, since she had been babysitting children in the apartment.
 As part of a plea agreement to reduce charges against his mother, Yates pleaded guilty to reckless endangerment, and eventually served a five-month prison term with five years' probation.
-He was released after serving three months, and subsequently he sued New York City for the loss of his pets (including a rabbit) and for $7,000 cash, which he claimed had also been in the apartment.
+He was released after serving three months, and subsequently he sued New York City for the loss of his pets (including a rabbit) and for cash, which he claimed had also been in the apartment.
 A judge dismissed the case, calling him full of "chutzpah".
 According to Yates, the suit was dismissed because it would have revealed the New York City Housing Authority had not been conducting required quarterly inspections of the apartment, as records had stated.

-Life after incident
+Animal rescue

 Authorities decided to move the seized animals to more appropriate housing: Ming was sent to Noah's Lost Ark Animal Sanctuary in Berlin Center, Ohio, while Al was given a new home in Indiana.
 For approximately a decade, human visitors were barred from visiting Ming in Ohio, but the sanctuary later changed their policy in the interest of enrichment.
 Ming lived in Ohio until he died on February 4, 2019, of kidney and heart failure.
 His remains were cremated and interred at Hartsdale Pet Cemetery in Hartsdale, New York on April 20.
 The cemetery donated the site and mausoleum.
 According to the director of Noah's Lost Ark, "[Ming] lived a really good life here.
 He was able to run and play on the grounds.
 He had tiger friends.
 He had a swimming pool.
 He was able to experience the elements."

+Yates' life after the incident

 Around 2010, Yates stated he lived in Pahrump, Nevada near Las Vegas with 22 big cats, including four tigers, having redubbed himself "Antoine Tigermann Yates".
 He established the Reach Out And Respond (ROAR) Foundation in 2011.
 A 2018 article in the New York Post cast doubt on Yates's veracity, noting that a licensed tiger owner in Pahrump stated that Yates had never lived in Nevada.
 A 2020 interview with Yates stated that he was living in Philadelphia with his mother and "a more humble collection of snakes, lizards, turtles, tortoises and chinchillas".
 He was dismissive of the people documented in the Netflix mini-series Tiger King, calling them "ignorant ... so-called exotic animal lovers."